Enareid/RailRoad-Ink/README.md

 ## Play

-This bash script start a set of programs necessary to execute the game online.
+This bash script starts a set of programs necessary to execute the game online.
 It makes sure that dependencies are installed before starting each element in a precise order.

 To start the script, execute these commands at the root of the directory :